 A cell microarray has been used to enable immunohistochemical staining of a panel of cell lines and cell samples.
-Duplicates from 47 cell lines and 9 samples of primary blood cells renders a total of 118 cell images per antibody.
+Duplicates from 46 cell lines,10 leukemia blood cell samples and 2 samples of PBMC renders a total of 116 cell images per antibody.
 Included cell lines are derived from DSMZ, ATCC or academic research groups (kindly provided by cell line founders).
 Information regarding sex and age of the donor, tissue origin and source is listed here.
 All cells are fixed in 4% paraformaldehyde and dispersed in agarose prior to paraffin embedding and immunohistochemical staining.

 The immunohistochemical protocols used result in a brown-black staining, localized where an antibody has bound to its corresponding antigen.
 The section is furthermore histochemically counterstained with hematoxylin to enable visualization of microscopical features.
 Hematoxylin staining is unspecific, and results in a blue coloring of both cells and extracellular material.

-In order to provide an overview of protein expression patterns, all images of immunohistochemically stained cell lines were annotated using an automated recognition software for image analysis.
-The image analysis software, TMAx (Beecher Instruments, Sun Prairie, WI, USA), built on a object-oriented image analysis engine from Definiens, utilizes rule-based operations and multiple iterative segmentation processes together with fuzzy logic to identify cells and immunohistochemical stain deposits.
+In order to provide an overview of protein expression patterns, all images of immunohistochemically stained cell lines are annotated using an automated recognition software for image analysis.
+The image analysis software, TMAx (Beecher Instruments, Sun Prairie, WI, USA), built on an object-oriented image analysis engine from Definiens, utilizes rule-based operations and multiple iterative segmentation processes together with fuzzy logic to identify cells and immunohistochemical stain deposits.